Iranian Covert Operations ship Saviz still monitoring Red Sea

 The Civil War in Yemen has presented several maritime threats in recent years,primarily from the Iranian-backed Houthi forces.
 They successfully attacked the UAE naval transport HVS-2 Swift with an anti-ship missile on 1st October 2016.
 They also targeted US Navy warships, and the US responded with Tomahawk cruise missile strikes in October 2016.
 Although this likely depleted Houthi anti-ship missile capabilities, it did not entirely deter them.
 On 30th Jan 2017 they rammed a Saudi frigate Al Madinah (702) with a remote controlled explosive boat.
 These targeted methods have been combined with untargeted mine warfare.

 Saviz will have joined the scene in 2017 and may have played an active part in the most recent attacks, providing actionable intelligence to the Houthis.
 Although the vessels' operations were revealed to the world via a Saudi-led coalition dossier in November 2017 (Jeremy Binnie, Janes (via Twitter)), the vessel has remained on station.
-Most recently it has been implicated in attacks on oil tankers transiting the Red Sea.
 The ships were reportedly attacked using C-801 or C-802 anti-ship missiles.
 These missiles would have required surveillance to aid in targeting and it was reported that Saviz was monitored transmitting information to Houthi forces ashore prior to the attacks. .

 IMO: 9167253, MMSI: 422026600, Call sign: EPBL6